Malak-Mansour/ReproducingFoundationalResult/README.md

 ~Similarly, if there is any extra delay on the juliet-router path, run the same commands above but using iface_1 and 10.10.2.100

-###  It is normal for the receiver BW to be slightly smaller
+###  It is normal for the receiver BW to be slightly smaller than sender BW
 The throughput is "data sent/time".
 The sender considers "time" to be "time from connection start, to time I sent last bit".
 The receiver considers "time" to be "time from connection start, to time I got the last bit"